GCSE English Literature

-There are two sections to this course: Shakespeare and a 19th century novel; Modern Text (drama or prose) and Poetry.
+There are two sections to this course: Shakespeare and the 19th Century Novel; Modern Text (drama or prose) and Poetry.

-Shakespeare and 19th century novel: Students read and study a whole play which will be chosen by their teacher: The Tempest, Macbeth, Romeo and Juliet, The Merchant of Venice, Julius Caesar or Much Ado About Nothing.
-They also need to read and study a novel: The Strange Case of Dr Jekyll and Mr Hyde, A Christmas Carol, Great Expectations, Jane Eyre, Frankenstein, Pride and Prejudice, The Sign of Four.
+Shakespeare and the 19th Century Novel: Students read and study a whole play which will be chosen by their teacher from the following selection: The Tempest, Macbeth, Romeo and Juliet, The Merchant of Venice, Julius Caesar or Much Ado About Nothing.
+They also need to read and study one of the following novels: The Strange Case of Dr Jekyll and Mr Hyde, A Christmas Carol, Great Expectations, Jane Eyre, Frankenstein, Pride and Prejudice, The Sign of Four.

-Modern Text and Poetry: Students read a drama text and a prose text.
+Modern Text and Poetry: Students read one modern text, which will be either drama text or a prose text.
 Drama texts include: An Inspector Calls, Blood Brothers, The History Boys, DNA, The Curious Incident of the dog in the Night Time, A Taste of Honey.
-Prose texts: Lord of The Flies, Telling Tales, Animal Farm, Never Let Me Go, Anita and Me, Pigeon English.
-Poetry: There are two clusters of 15 poems that were produced from 1789 to the present day.
-The clusters have a theme: love and relationships or power and conflict.
+Prose texts include: Lord of The Flies, Telling Tales, Animal Farm, Never Let Me Go, Anita and Me, Pigeon English.
+Students will also study a selection of poetry from 1789 to present day.
+There are two clusters of 15 poems, of which students will study one of the following themes: love and relationships or power and conflict.

 Section A Students answer one question on the play they have studied.
-They are given an extract that they will write in detail about and then develop their response to incorporate the whole of the play.
+They are given an extract that they will write in detail about and then go on to develop their response to incorporate the whole of the play.
 Section B Students answer a question on the novel they have studied.
-They will write in detail about an extract they are given and then expand and write about the novel as a whole.
+They will write in detail about an extract they are given and then expand on this to write about the novel as a whole.

-Paper 1: Lasts 1 hour and 45 minutes: forms 40% of GCSE mark
+Paper 1: Lasts 1 hour and 45 minutes: forms 40% of the GCSE mark

 |Paper 2: Modern Text and Poetry|

 Section A Students choose one of two questions on the drama or prose they have studied.
-Section B One comparative question on a named poem (from the cluster studied) that allows the students to choose a second poem (from the cluster studied) to compare and contrast.
-Section C One question on an unseen poem plus a second question that includes a second unseen poem which students will need to compare and contrast.
+Section B Students complete a comparative question on one named poem and another poem of their choosing from the cluster they have studied from the anthology Section C Students are given one question on an unseen poem, followed by a second question that includes a second unseen poem to compare and contrast.

-Paper 2: Lasts 2 hours and 15 minutes: forms 60% of GCSE mark
+Paper 2: Lasts 2 hours and 15 minutes: forms 60% of the GCSE mark

 Where does it lead?

-This subject is very versatile and develops skills that are relevant in a number of different careers or Higher Education courses.
-They include: interpretive abilities, communication, an understanding of how language works, close analysis, and the ability to construct a well-argued case.
+This subject is very versatile and develops skills that are relevant for a number of different careers or Higher Education courses.
+These include interpretive abilities, communication, an understanding of how language works, close analysis, and the ability to construct a well-argued case.